manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

    The measured hologram to which you are fitting the model

-:algorithm (optional):
+:minimizer (optional):

-   The fitting algorithm.
+   The Minimizer to use to fit the data.
 This defaults to the supplied nmpfit algorithm, but if you have OpenOpt installed you can use minimizers from that package as well.
+You also use this to pass in non-default options to the minimizer

 Here let's compute a hologram and then fit it.
 You can replace the calculated hologram with real data, if you like ::